 How To Stain Cedar Siding Like a Professional

-Adorning the exterior of a home with stained cedar siding is great for achieving a natural and rustic look.
-However, to maintain the look, you must know how to stain cedar siding.
 Staining will not only preserve the value of the home but also prevent the siding from becoming unsightly with signs of visible damage such as splintering, flaking, and fading.
 As these occur, the fresh wood underneath will be exposed to the outside conditions, and it can begin to decay as well.
 Luckily, Bear Mountain Custom Painting is here to help you prevent this from happening by providing professional tips on how to stain cedar siding.

 Splintering, flaking, and a light gray color on the surface of the siding are all visible signs of damage.
 As these occur, the fresh wood underneath will be exposed to the outside conditions, and it’ll begin to decay as well.

-Applying New Stain or Paint
+How To Apply New Stain or Paint on Your Wood Siding

 Before you even pick up a paint brush, you should consider the local weather, as it could affect how well the stain will stick to the siding.
 Once you decide on the perfect day to do the job, think about the effects you want the treatment to have.
 When you’re treating cedar, in particular, you’ll want to know how much of the real wood you’d like to cover up and how much stain you’ll have to use to achieve the desired color.